odedstein/sgi-introduction-course/106_texture_optimization/106_texture_optimization.md

 ## Step 4: Running Code
 Instructions for running the code:
 - In the Colab top menu bar, navigate to `Runtime` --> `Change runtime type` --> select `T4 GPU` --> click `save`
-- Run the first cell to install all the required packages
+- Run the first cell to install all the required packages (you will be prompted to restart the runtime twice, do this each time and restart the first cell again).
 - Run the second cell to mount your Google Drive to this Colab session
     - This will spawn a popup window, click continue/allow for all questions
     - When it finishes, if it was successful, you should see a green check mark next to the cell and the cell output should say: